KenV99/Tivo-Mind-Query/README.md

 futures 3.03

-wxPython Phoenix
+wx Python or wxPython-Phoenix

-Launch by running mind_query.py
+Launch by running mind_query.py from command line at least first time.
+If wxPython or futures is not installed user will be prompted for download/install from command line.